 My passion for our environment has developed since studying environmental art at Glasgow School of Art.
-Having lived in Lochaber for many years now, I am just about acclimatised!
-I am a qualified dry stone mason and have designed and am building an off-grid eco-house on my croft.
+Having lived in Lochaber for many years now, I am just about acclimatised.
+I am a qualified dry stone mason and have designed and built an off-grid eco-house on my croft.
 I enjoy growing vegetables and working on the croft.

 I am passionate about the environment and living sustainably, and spent many years working as a marine biologist in Scotland and New Zealand.
 I then branched out into home energy efficiency in Tasmania, before starting up a wildlife tour business in Caithness.
 In my spare time I enjoy exploring wide places, hill walking, and wildlife watching, and I am a coordinator of Extinction Rebellion Fort William.

 I grew up on the Ardnamurchan Peninsula, which instilled in me a love for our natural environment and an interest in people/nature relations.
 I studied Geography at Edinburgh University, and then spent some time travelling in New Zealand and Nepal, before coming back to the Scotland and working for a Highland Estate.
 I am a trained Geography teacher, and taught field studies in North Wales for two years.
 In my spare time I love being outside – trail running, surfing, hiking, and practicing yoga.

 The LEG Board of Directors:

 Lochaber Environmental Group is managed by a Board of Directors, all of whom are volunteers.
 The governing document allows for between three and 12 Directors to be on the Board at any one time.